-Lady Hester Stanhope was possibly the greatest solo female traveller of her age.
+Lady Hester Stanhope was possibly the greatest solo female traveler of her age.
 Being an adventure enthusiast, and a socializer women she unveiled the cultural delusion of the ancient era.
-Stanhope moved on to find out her destiny in the Middle East and she did whatever it took to go where she wanted to go.
-She was the first women who have crossed the Syrian desert, a true winner of the title, the queen of the desert.
+Stanhope moved on to find out her destiny in the Middle East and she did whatever it took to go wherever she wanted.
+She was the first woman who crossed the Syrian desert, a true winner of the title, the ‘Queen of the Desert’.

 2.Jeanne Baret (1740-1807)

 Jeanne was the first woman who courageously marked her name in history by circumnavigating the planet.
 She joined the world exploration of Admiral Louis-Antoine de Bougainville.
 The French Navy prohibited women on its ships, but that didn’t stop Jeanne as this tactical woman presented herself as a man.
 She enlisted as valet and assistant to the expedition’s naturalist Philibert Commerçon and traveled on the vessel with 300 men.
 And by the time they discovered her true gender, the cruise reached France and she fulfilled her dream to explore this beautiful world.